 José Mourinho was hot property in 2004 after guiding FC Porto to a shock UEFA Champions League title in May.12 months earlier his Portuguese side had beaten Celtic in the UEFA Cup final.

-Chelsea had seemingly agreed a deal before the Champions League final as the manager didn’t join in with the celebrations.The West London club had recently been taken over by billionaire Roman Abramovich who was ready to pump money into his club.
+Chelsea had seemingly agreed on a deal before the Champions League final as the manager didn’t join in with the celebrations.The West London club had recently been taken over by billionaire Roman Abramovich who was ready to pump money into his club.

 Mourinho was obviously confident in his abilities and his Chelsea side as he introduced himself in most memorable fashion during his first interview as the Blues boss: